 No.50 Kotewall Road, Mid-Levels, Hong Kong.

-Closed on Mondays, Wednesday Afternoons, New Year, Lunar New Year and Christmas public holidays
+Closed on Monday, Wednesday (afternoon), New Year, Lunar New Year & Christmas public holidays

 Telphone: 2975 9031